chrisladd/fumes/README.md

 `fumes ./path/to/SourceFile.swift ./path/to/DestinationFile.swift`

-or copy source code directly to your clipboard:
+or copy modified source code directly to your clipboard:

 `fumes ./path/to/SourceFile.swift -c`